A Specht filtration of an induced Specht module: Acknowledgments

 \section{Acknowledgments}

-I thank Fred Goodman and Alexander Kleshchev for (independently) asking the question that led to this paper.
-I also thank them for their comments and suggestions which improved our exposition.
+I thank Fred Goodman and Alexander Kleshchev, first, for (independently) asking the question that led to this paper and, secondly, for their comments and suggestions on an earlier draft of the paper.
+In particular, I thank Fred Goodman for pointing out a gap in the initial proof of \autoref{induced}